qdrant/qdrant/README.md

 ### Filtering and Payload

-Qdrant offers the capability to attach JSON payloads to vectors, allowing for both the storage and filtering of data based on the values in these payloads.
+Qdrant can attach any JSON payloads to vectors, allowing for both the storage and filtering of data based on the values in these payloads.
 Payload supports a wide range of data types and query conditions, including keyword matching, full-text filtering, numerical ranges, geo-locations, and more.

-Filtering conditions can be combined in various ways, including `should`, `must`, and `must_not` clauses, ensuring that any desired business logic can be implemented on top of similarity matching.
+Filtering conditions can be combined in various ways, including `should`, `must`, and `must_not` clauses, ensuring that you can implement any desired business logic on top of similarity matching.

 ### Hybrid Search with Sparse Vectors